 Tags: Graduate Teaching Assistant

-My name is Flor Adams and I am a PhD student here at UGA in Hispanic Linguistics and am also completing the graduate certificates in Women's Studies and Interdisciplinary Qualitative Studies.
-Currently, I teach SPAN 1001/1002/1110.
-My research interests include: Post-structuralism/Post-humanism and Queer theory, Discourse Analysis, Raciolinguistics, sociopragmatics.
+My name is Flor Adams and I am a PhD candidate here at UGA in Hispanic Linguistics and am also completing the graduate certificates in Women and Gender Studies, Interdisciplinary Qualitative Studies, and Latin American and Caribbean Studies.
+Classes taught: SPAN 1001/1002/1110/2001.
+Classes served as a TA: SPAN 4081 and WGS 2300.
+My theoretcial framework includes: Post-structuralism/Posthumanism, Queer theory, Discourse Analysis,…

 My name is Álvaro Ley Garrido and I'm a PhD candidate in Hispanic Studies at UGA.
 I also serve as a Teaching Assistant in the Spanish Program (courses regularly taught are SPAN2001 & SPAN2550).
 My current fields are Spanish Golden Age culture, Latinx Studies, and Translation Studies, and I also worked in Nineteenth century Peninsular literature for most of my years during my B.A.